yogeshojha/rengineDocumentation/docs/index.md

 ## 🚀 Getting Started

-* If this is your first time visiting reNgine, here is a guide on [🚀 Installing ](install/index.md).
+* If this is your first time visiting reNgine, here is a guide on [🚀 Getting Started ](getting-started.md).

 * If are already using reNgine and wish to Update/Upgrade, head to [🔥 Update ](update/index.md).

 ## ⚡ Usage Guide

 If have already installed reNgine, and want to learn how to use, head to [⚡ Usage](usage/index.md).

+## 💻 Developer's Guide

+If you wish to add new features or want to contribute to reNgine, head to [Developer's Guide](developer/index.html)

 ## 🙋 Need Help